-- Employees may raise a complaint or suspicion to one of the contact points named below (see diagram).
-Employees filing a report decide for themselves - according to the circumstances and their perception of the matter - which contact point is the most appropriate.
+- Employees as well as external reporters may raise a complaint or suspicion to the Global Helpline or one of the other contact points named below (see diagram).
+Reporters decide for themselves according to the circumstances and their perception of the matter which contact point is the most appropriate.
 Employees raising a complaint or a suspicion will not suffer any detriment, provided the issue is raised in good faith to one of the contact points.
-This also holds true in cases where the complaint or suspicion proves to be unfounded after detailed investigation. - The Ethics Officer maintains silence about the identity of employees who have filed a report, and so do the other contact points if so requested by the filing employee.
-In specific cases, it may become necessary to reveal the identity of such employees to a limited circle of people in order to investigate the matter adequately or if the matter touches on legal or regulatory disclosure obligations.
-In all these cases, the revelation of identity will be made in the manner that best protects the interests and integrity of the employees who made the report.
+This also holds true in cases where the complaint or suspicion proves to be unfounded after detailed investigation. - The Ethics Office maintains silence about the identity of the reporter, and so do the other contact points if so requested by the reporter.
+In specific cases, it may become necessary to reveal the identity of the reporter to a limited circle of people in order to investigate the matter adequately or if the matter touches on legal or regulatory disclosure obligations.
+In all these cases, the revelation of identity will be made in the manner that best protects the interests and integrity of the reporter.

-- The Ethics Officer decides whether there will be an investigation in a particular case and, that being the case, how such investigation will be organised. - The Ethics Officer confirms the receipt of the complaint or suspicion to the relevant employee, and if necessary under the prevailing circumstances, replies within three working days; the Ethics Officer hereby expressly undertakes to take appropriate action if required under the relevant circumstances.
+- When reporting via the Global Helpline, the reporter can decide whether they want to remain anonymous or if they want to disclose their identity. - The Ethics Officer decides whether there will be an investigation in a particular case and, that being the case, how such investigation will be organized. - The Ethics Officer confirms the receipt of the complaint or suspicion to the reporter, and if necessary under the prevailing circumstances, replies within three working days; the Ethics Officer hereby expressly undertakes to take appropriate action if required under the relevant circumstances.